RoboRobert/CS499-Group1b/README.md

 sudo service postgresql restart
 ```

+After setting up your Postgres server, go to
+`localhost:{port}/api/reset`
+in your web browser to set up the database for use.

 ## API Usage
 To get a JSON representation of all players in our database, use the `/api/players/all` endpoint.